microchip-pic-avr-examples/pic18f56q71-mtch9010-dynamic-cfg-change/Input_Pins_Configuration_Mode/README.md

 ##  How to Program the Curiosity Nano Board

 This chapter demonstrates how to use the MPLAB X IDE to program a PIC® device with an Example_Project.X.
-This is applicable to other projects.
+This is applicable to other projects, too.

 1. Connect the board to the PC.